projectcapsule/capsule/use_cases.md

 ...
 ```

-Any temptative to change the selector, will result in the following error from
+Any temptation to change the selector will result in the following error from
 the `PodNodeSelector` Admission Controller plugin:

 ```
-Error from server (Forbidden): error when creating "podshell.yaml": pods "busybox" is forbidden: pod node label selector conflicts with its namespace node label selector
+Error from server (Forbidden): error when creating "pod shell.yaml": pods "busybox" is forbidden: pod node label selector conflicts with its namespace node label selector
 ```